[ About Jess ]

 Early Career

 After university in 2006 I went on to become a freelance artist.
-In my early career I was involved in a number of exhibitions/screenings, residencies, schemes and training.
-Most noticeably a Whisper residency & Chinese Professional Artist Development (PAD) scheme at the Centre for Chinese Contemporary Art (CFCCA) (formally the Chinese Arts Centre) (2006), a two year business art scheme called the The Setting Up Scheme (2006-2008).
+In my early career I was involved in a number of exhibitions/screenings, residencies, schemes and training programs.
+Most noticeably a Whisper residency & Chinese Professional Artist Development (PAD) scheme at the Centre for Chinese Contemporary Art (CFCCA) (formally the Chinese Arts Centre) (2006) and a two year business art scheme called the The Setting Up Scheme (2006-2008) with support from Arts Council England.

-I was also the winner of the My Life in the News documentary for NOISE Festival (2006) which I won a two day work experience at the BBC in London and was one of the artist representatives at the opening of the 2008 NOISE Festival that took place at Downing street, London.
-I have had work and writing published in three adoption anthology book collections, Pieces of Me, More Voices & Chosen – Living with Adoption, and had a video screened as part of the Touring Trans-cultural Adoptee Films’ (2009) in Australia.
+I was also the winner of the My Life in the News documentary for NOISE Festival (2006) which I won a two days work experience at the BBC in London and was one of the artist representatives at a 2008 NOISE Festival event that took place at Downing street, London.
+I’ve had work and writing published in three adoption anthology book collections, Pieces of Me, More Voices & Chosen – Living with Adoption, and had a video screened as part of the Touring Trans-cultural Adoptee Films’ (2009) in Australia.
 Go to the [Key Works CV (before 2013) ] page for a list older things I’ve been a part of.

 Design, Community & Adoption work